 - 200-level courses may be taken only with the permission of the instructor.

-- One Freshman Seminar taught by a department faculty member may be counted as one of the three elective courses.
+- One Freshman Seminar taught by a department faculty member may be counted as one of the four elective courses.

-- Students will be permitted to take one (but no more) of their three elective courses outside the department, choosing alternatives from a regularly updated list of approved courses posted on the department website (cross-listed courses in the History of Science course search in courses.my.harvard.edu count in this category).
+- Students will be permitted to take one (but no more) of their four elective courses outside the department (cross-listed courses in the History of Science course search in courses.my.harvard.edu count in this category).

 With the exception of Freshman Seminars taught by department faculty members, all courses must be letter-graded.
 There is no minimum passing grade for courses to count towards the secondary field.